sourcebots/docs/content/api/servo-assembly/arduino-commands.md

 The first argument is a quoted `String` literal containing the name you'll use in Python to call this command.
 It can contain letters, numbers and dashes (`-`).

-The second argument is the function you defined for your function, with an ampersand (`&`) just before the name.
+The second argument is the function you defined for your command, with an ampersand (`&`) just before the name.

 The third argument is another quoted `String` literal containing a description